karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 ## Completed (recent)

+- Docs: align install/import instructions to use @karmaniverous/smoz, fix recipe imports, and clean minor TypeDoc glitches (http tokens, customization types).
 - Build banner: treat “@/” and “@@/” as externals in rollup.config.ts so the
   stan:build banner no longer lists alias imports (only legitimate externals).
   Also mark aliases external in the DTS build to fully silence the unresolved  banner during type bundling.

 - Knip: ignore serverless-offline devDependency (spawned via CLI in dev loop) to avoid a false-positive “unused devDependency” report.